PDEV 0001. College and Life Success

 Hours: 36 lecture

-Leadership in student government, campus clubs and non-academic contexts.
-Application of practical leadership skills on out-of-class projects; includes planning and running effective meetings, parliamentary procedure, group leadership and motivation techniques.
+Introductory course in leadership development, which explores student government, student clubs and organizations, and aspects of group dynamics.
+Students gain knowledge in applying practical leadership skills to out-of-class projects; such as planning and running effective meetings, parliamentary procedure, group leadership, and motivation techniques.
 (CSU)

 PDEV 0070.
 Stress and Well Being